2dukes/PROJ_SSI_2122/secret-key-encryption/secret-key-encryption-lab.md

 ```

 > Note: For the block cipher encryption algorithm, we used AES 128-bits.
 Also, in the case of the ECB, no IV is needed.

+In the encryption process, all the image bytes are encrypted, including the first 54 bytes that contain header information about the picture.
+But we just want to cipher from the 55th byte on.
+Therefore, we grab the first 54 bytes of the original image and append the bytes from offset 55 to the end of the file, from the encrypted image.
+This way we won't get an error when displaying the encrypted image.

 As a result, we obtained this image: